-OLORADO STANDARDS AND THE POST FO RM 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Colorado Department of Law Criminal Justice Section, POST Board 1300 Broadway, 9th Floor Denver CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486 mpleted on the first day of the ained at the academy.
-(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) N ame of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S. training academy prior to enrollin ining academy shall submit their fingerprints to the of certification pursuant to § 24- 31-305(1.5), C.R.S. or released or di icted of an offense that would result in the der ischarged from the Armed Forces of the United the Board has granted the person an exemptio OR is subject to a court order that icted in any court of a crime of domestic violenc ing, stalking, or threatening an intimate partner a firearm.
-Successful completion of the trai or be appointed as a peace office at the trainee will either receive POST certificat tion IE. I HAVE INITIALED EACH ONE, THAT THESE LAWS AND CONDITIONS , AND BY SIGNING BELOW, INDICATE Signature of Trainee Date

-PART II - ACADEMY DIRECTOR STATEMENT

-The above-referenced academy has ensured that the trainee's fingerprints have been submitted to CBI prior to the enrollment date of the academy.
-The academy has made every effort to comply with the requirements of POST Rule 14 and § 24-31-304, C.R.S.
+NOTE: This form shall be completed on the first day of the academy and maintained at the academy.

+(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) N Name of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S., training academy prior to enrollin aining academy shall submit their fingerprints to the of certification pursuant to § 24- 31-305(1.5), C.R.S. or released or 0 victed of an offense that would result in the denial discharged from the Armed Forces of the United if the Board has granted the person an exemption OR is subject to a court order that victed in any court of a crime of domestic violence sing, stalking, or threatening an intimate partner OR g a firearm.
+Successful completion of the train or be appointed as a peace office that the trainee will either receive POST certification ME.
+I HAVE INITIALED EACH ONE D THAT THESE LAWS AND CONDITIONS E, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR STA TEMENT nave been submitted to CBI prior to the enrollment date of rements of POST Rule 14 and § 24-31-304, C.R.S.
+FRUE, CORRECT, AND COMPLET MENT, OR INACCURACY MAY RI Signature of Academy Director or D esianee Date